 Many local residents have questions about what food co-ops are, how they help the community, and why it’s important to support them.
-Steinam will answer these questions and more in a talk entitled “Building a Better Community with a Community-Owned Grocery Store” on Thursday, April 13th, where he will make the case for a food co-op in Kennett Square as an alternative to “the corporate giant’s grocery store.”
+Steinman will answer these questions and more in a talk entitled “Building a Better Community with a Community-Owned Grocery Store” on Thursday, April 13th, where he will make the case for a food co-op in Kennett Square as an alternative to “the corporate giant’s grocery store.”
 This event, which is part of the Kennett Collaborative Speaker Series and co-presented with Kennett Community Grocer, will be held at the Presbyterian Church of Kennett Square on South Broad Street.
 Click here to RSVP.

-“Jon Steinam has devoted his career to promoting the notion that people from four different groups—everyone who grows, sells, buys, and eats food—is part of one ecosystem,” says Kennett Community Grocer (KCG) board president Edie Burkey.
+“Jon Steinman has devoted his career to promoting the notion that people from four different groups—everyone who grows, sells, buys, and eats food—is part of one ecosystem,” says Kennett Community Grocer (KCG) board president Edie Burkey.
 “That ecosystem is at its best—environmentally, economically, and for our own health—when it’s totally local.”

 Many are familiar with the concept of the carbon footprint of the food we eat.
 The further our food has to travel, the higher the impact on the environment.
 Conversely, the fresher and more local food is, the higher its nutritional value—and the better it tastes.
 Anyone who shops the KSQ Farmers Market, for example, understands the difference between a carrot stick in a plastic bag and the real thing, fresh from the earth.